Funding awarded: £2000

 Newbyres has indicator species that show it was at one time a site of ancient woodland, long before the village was built.
 This information tells us a story about the history of our environment and signals the actions we need to take to stop the “ecological apocalypse we are presiding over” as Chris Peckham describes in his July 2018 Bio Blitz campaign across the UK.
 He is not alone in this vocal campaign to take action to protect the wildness of nature with many key Conservationists and Organisations promoting action to protect species especially with changing climate across the world and pressure on natural resources.

-With this project, we aim to support the ethos of Grow Wild and Kew Gardens by promoting and supporting action on a local level.
-We hope to change the mindset and attitude that everything has to be neat, tidy and highly managed.
+With this project, we aimed to support the ethos of Grow Wild and Kew Gardens by promoting and supporting action on a local level.
+We hoped to change the mindset and attitude that everything has to be neat, tidy and highly managed.
 Nature isn’t about everything being in rows with bedding flowers which are ecologically sterile and offer nothing to pollinators.

 The UK is home to remarkable and beautiful wildlife but is also in big trouble.